 Each of the loans denominated in these assets generates the corresponding cTokens (cWBTC, cETH, cUSDT, cUSDC, cDAI, cUNI, cZRX, cREP, cBAT, cSAI), each with its own interest rates, which are updated in an algorithmic way according to supply and demand.

-This unique interest rate for each asset is called the Average Percentage Yield (APY), which takes into account the effect of reinvestment of profits (other protocols use the Average Percentage Rate (APR), which does not take this effect into account).
-In any case, it should not be forgotten that these yields are future projections that can fluctuate quite a bit.
+This unique interest rate for each asset is called the Average Percentage Yield (APY), which considers the effect of reinvestment of profits (other protocols use the Average Percentage Rate (APR), which does not consider this effect).
+In any case, it should not be forgotten that these yields are future projections and can fluctuate quite a bit as such.

-In case you are curious, on the Compound website, you can consult the interest rates you can obtain as a lender, and also those you will pay if you are a borrower.
-The values traded at the time I am writing this range from near zero in Uniswap cTokens, Basic Attention Token or Augur, to almost 3% in the case of Dai.
+If you are curious, you can check what interest rates you can obtain as a lender on the Compound website.
+You can also see what you would pay if you were a borrower.
+The values traded at the time of writing ranged from near zero in Uniswap cTokens, Basic Attention Token, and Augur to almost 3% in the case of Dai.

 In any case, by borrowing from our tokens we can easily achieve higher returns than many current bank deposits.

-Values range from near-zero in Uniswap, Basic Attention Token or Augur cTokens, to nearly 3% in Dai.
+Values range from near-zero in Uniswap, Basic Attention Token, and Augur cTokens to nearly 3% in Dai.
 Some of these loans allow us to achieve higher returns than many current bank deposits.

 Main DeFi Solutions

-Of course, like almost everything that happens in the world of crypts, Compound is only the tip of the iceberg of the DeFi, there are many projects around this new revolution.
-Let’s see below some of the most relevant projects within this wide ecosystem to follow, classified according to their practical use:
+Like almost everything else in the world of cryptos, Compound is only the tip of the iceberg of the DeFi.
+The revolution comes with many other projects.
+Let’s see some of the most relevant projects within this wide ecosystem to follow below, classified according to their practical use:

 These are, as we have just seen, decentralized loan applications executed on the Ethereum blockchain.
-Within this segment, apart from Compound (COMP), the main projects to be considered are Aave (LEND), Maker (MKR) and yearn.finance (YFI).
+Within this segment, the main projects to be considered are Aave (LEND), Maker (MKR), and yearn.finance (YFI) apart from Compound (COMP).

-here we enter the field of protocols that allow the setting up of decentralized markets or Decentralized Exchanges (DEXs).
-These are intelligent contracts that act as automatic market makers (the so-called Automated Market Makers or AMMs) with which we can remove the owner of the trading platform from the equation, while acting as custodians of the funds and digital assets deposited.
+We now enter the field of protocols that enable setting up of decentralized markets or Decentralized Exchanges (DEXs).
+These are intelligent contracts that act as automatic market makers (the so-called Automated Market Makers or AMMs) with which we can remove the owner of the trading platform from the equation while acting as custodians of the funds and digital assets deposited.

-It should be noted that generally in this type of project there is no native token, but instead each traded pair represents a token itself, which we can provide liquidity by buying it.
+It should be noted that this type of project generally does not entail a native token.
+Instead, each traded pair represents a token itself, which we can buy to provide liquidity.

-By the way, as a curiosity: the volume traded in Uniswap is starting to exceed that traded in Coinbase.
+By the way, the volume traded in Uniswap is interestingly starting to exceed that traded in Coinbase.

-Asset Managers: curling the loop, here the protocols allow for the addition of investor funds and automated investments in user-created management products.
-Within this category we are attentive to Melon (MLN), Set Protocol, Zapper.fi and Instadapp.
+Asset Managers: closing the loop, the protocols here allow for the addition of investor funds and automated investments in user-created management products.
+Within this category, we need to turn attention to Melon (MLN), Set Protocol, Zapper.fi, and Instadapp.

-While one might think when starting research on DeFi that investing in it can be very risky, the truth is that there is nothing to worry about since, within the ecosystem of decentralized finance, everything is already invented.
+While one might think when starting research on DeFi that investing in it can be very risky, the truth is that there is nothing to worry about since, within the ecosystem of decentralized finance, everything has already been invented and secured.

-Thus, it is already possible to cover ourselves from risk with options and insurance, or even use predictive markets, with which it is possible to be protected from possible adverse scenarios.
+Thus, it is entirely possible to receive protection from risk with options and insurance, or even use predictive markets, which can protect us from potentially adverse scenarios.

-Within this section, take a look at the Augur token (REP) and Polymarket within the prediction markets; at Synthetix (SNX), which allows us to create synthetic assets, and at the MCDEX exchange, where we can trade derivatives in a decentralized way; and in the field of decentralized insurance, the references to take into account would be followed by Erasure, Opyn and Nexus Mutual (NXM).
-It is precisely in this last exchange that “policies” are negotiated that allow protection against failures in a smart contract.
+Within this section, let’s take a look at the Augur token (REP) and Polymarket within the prediction markets; at Synthetix (SNX), which allows us to create synthetic assets, and at the MCDEX exchange, where we can trade derivatives in a decentralized way.
+In the field of decentralized insurance, the references to consider would be followed by Erasure, Opyn, and Nexus Mutual (NXM).
+It is precisely in this last exchange that “policies” allowing protection against failures in a smart contract are negotiated.

 Digital Assets Bridges

-and in case you still don’t find enough of this decentralized financial innovation that we have just seen, pay attention to this last point: through what is called Digital Assets Bridges, we can tokenize any digital asset to be able to use it as collateral in financial contracts within the DeFi ecosystem.
+In case you still don’t see enough potential in the decentralized financial innovation described, pay attention to this last point: through what is called Digital Assets Bridges, we can tokenize any digital asset and use it as collateral in financial contracts within the DeFi ecosystem.

-Such is the interest that platforms like BitGo (386 million dollars in tokenized Bitcoin), RenVM (200 million) or the future Keep Network are arousing, that the paradox is that Bitcoins are being tokenized at a higher rate than they are being undermined!
+Such is the interest roused by platforms like BitGo (386 million dollars in tokenized Bitcoin), RenVM (200 million), or the future Keep Network that, paradoxically, Bitcoins are being tokenized at a higher rate than they are being mined!

 Yield Farming: Making Money with DeFi